 1/4 tsp kosher salt

-3 tbs oatmeal (for topping, more for muffins)
+3 tbsp oatmeal (for topping, more for muffins)

-2 tsps white sugar (for topping, more for muffins)
+2 tsp white sugar (for topping, more for muffins)

-**Optional Additions: Once your batter is combined, before pouring into the pans, add in fresh or frozen blueberries or chocolate chips to crank this recipe up an notch.
+**Optional Additions: Once your batter is combined, before pouring it into the pans, add in fresh or frozen blueberries or chocolate chips to crank this recipe up a notch.
 My personal favorite is blueberries. **

 Preheat oven to 350°

-In a large bowl, mash bananas (I use a pastry cutter), then add vanilla, egg, brown sugar.
+In a large bowl, mash bananas (I use a pastry cutter), then add vanilla, eggs, butter/oil, and brown sugar.
 Whisk well until sugar dissolves.

-Pour the batter into a greased loaf pan or use an ice-cream scoop and scoop the batter into a greased muffin pan.
+Pour the batter into a greased 9"x9" or regular loaf pan or use an ice-cream scoop and scoop the batter into a greased muffin pan.